 Note the wires showing through the board.

 Let's talk about wiring and safety for a moment.

-The white wire is what we call "neutral" and the black wire is "live" or "hot".
-It's important to always connect the white wires together and the black wires together.
-Never connect black to white!
+The white wire is what we call "neutral," and the black wire is "live" or "hot."
+Always connect the same colored wires, and never connect black to white!

-The lamp wire, which is what I am using to connect the bars together, isn't usually color coded.
+Lamp wire, which I am using to connect the bars, isn't usually color coded.
 With this type of wire, the neutral (white) wire has a special design, while the hot (black) wire is left plain.
 Here's how the neutral wire of my lamp wire looks:

 And here is how the hot wire looks:

 As you can see, the neutral wire has a 'ribbed' design, while the hot wire is completely smooth.
-Designs differ so yours might not look exactly the same as this.
-It's really important not to continue with this project until you are sure you can identify the neutral wire with confidence!
+Designs differ, so yours might not look the same as this.
+Do not continue this project until you can confidently identify the neutral wire!
 If you aren't sure, ask at the store or find an electrician to help you.

 How to Use the Wire Nuts

 The wire nuts provided with the light bars will only work with one of the connections.
 You'll need to get larger ones to connect the other two light bars.
 Do not try to stuff more than two wires into the wire nuts that came with the bars!
-It won't work and it's not all that safe either.
+It won't work, and it's not safe either.

 - If the exposed wires on your hookup wires are shorter than the ones from the light bar, strip off more insulation until they are the same size.